 Most people think that acne is caused by an overproduction of oil.
 The reality is, your skin naturally produces oil (also known as sebum) deep within pores, offering protection from dehydration and environmental pollutants.
 However, when that protective layer of moisture is removed by the use of over-drying washes, including bar soap and regular cream cleansers, sebum production plummets – leaving your skin dry, unprotected, and more prone to acne.
 Additionally, sebum provides antibacterial and antifungal properties to protect your skin from debris that can cause acne.

 Why We Think Oil-Based Products are Bad

 Retaining your skin’s natural oils is key to clear, youthful skin—especially when you want to fight wrinkles.
 However, many people grew up leery of oil in skincare products.
 Why?
 Because most companies used mineral oil in their facial cleansers, soaps, and body washes.
-Mineral oil is a petroleum-based ingredient found in many personal care washes because it is inexpensive, however, when compared to botanically-sourced oils, mineral oil is far inferior.
+Mineral oil is a petroleum-based ingredient found in many personal skin care washes because it is inexpensive, however, when compared to botanically-sourced oils, mineral oil is far inferior.

 Mineral oil is a type of oil known to sit on top of the skin, rather than being absorbed by it.
 Because it simply sits on the skin, it has a tendency to lock bacteria, makeup, debris, and lingering sebum inside pores, only worsening skin blights.
 Not only that, if you use mineral oil-based cleansers you will almost certainly wind up with shiny, greasy-looking skin!